 By the end of the course, you will be able to build an automated incident reporting workflow in airSlate without any coding skills.

 What does this course cover?

 This course provides comprehensive explanations and detailed guidelines on how to set up an automated incident reporting workflow from A to Z. At the end of the course, you’ll be able to apply the acquired knowledge in practice by building your own workflow to experience how fast and simple the process is.

 We created this course to help businesses quickly and efficiently respond to work-related incidents, maintain a safe environment at the workplace, and prevent such incidents from recurring.

 Who can enroll?

-Anyone can enroll in this course to gain practical experience in automating an incident reporting process and we recommend doing so while getting to know airSlate better.
+Anyone can enroll in this course to gain sufficient knowledge in automating an incident reporting process and we recommend doing so while getting to know airSlate better.

 |Certificate||A verified certificate is included|

 Earn a verified certificate to demonstrate the skills you gain